subabrain/PHP-GTK3-RPGET/README.md

 ?>
 ```
-To your with this Tool encrypted Files ... thats all ;)
+to your, with this Tool encrypted Files ... thats all ;)

 ### Congratulations now you created a encrypted PHP-GTK 3 Application!